Liquor Licensing made

 Obtaining a retail license for alcoholic beverage sales in New York involves the submission of a lengthy and complex application.
+Our value lies in the results that we deliver.
 The licensing process can be overwhelming to the unaware or ill-advised, resulting in delays in the application process or denial of the application entirely.
+Making sure that all of your licensing is in order for optimal business operations is a priority of every restaurant, bar, hotel and nightclub.
 Utilizing an experienced liquor licensing attorney can save you time and expedite the application process.
-Making sure that all of your licensing is in order for optimal business operations is a priority of every restaurant, bar, hotel or club.
 Our firm handles all of the necessary requirements to obtain a license including the corporate, leasing, and licensing aspects.

 In order for an applicant to obtain a liquor license under Alcoholic Beverage Control Law the applicant must: